WebAhead/master-reference/coursebook/week-1/project.md

 - A user cannot submit a form without filling out all of the mandatory fields (name, company name, email address)
 - Information from the form doesn’t get submitted until the user clicks a button

-### Stretch Goal

-Use the automatic trigger functionality of your [GitHub project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).

 ---

 Finally, feel free to get creative with the content of your website!
 Good luck!